keshav22bansal/BAKSA_IITK/README.md

-# Bolstering CNN with Self-Attention for Sentiment Analysis of Code Mixed Text
+# BAKSA at SemEval-2020 Task 9: Bolstering CNN with Self-Attention for Sentiment Analysis of Code Mixed Text

 This repository contains all code created as a part of the SemEval 2020 shared task.
 We participated in the task as a part of course CS698O under the mentorship of Prof. Ashutosh Modi.